mandymejia/ciftiTools/README.md

 `mris_convert`.
 The result of `mris_convert` will be in GIFTI format, which can be converted into CIFTI format with `ciftiTools::as.cifti`.

-Options options include those from the [Connectome Workbench](https://www.humanconnectome.org/software/workbench-command/-volume-to-surface-mapping), [ciftify](https://edickie.github.io/ciftify/#/03b_cifti-for-your_fmri), [DeepPrep](https://deepprep.readthedocs.io/en/latest/), and
+More options include those from the [Connectome Workbench](https://www.humanconnectome.org/software/workbench-command/-volume-to-surface-mapping), [ciftify](https://edickie.github.io/ciftify/#/03b_cifti-for-your_fmri), [DeepPrep](https://deepprep.readthedocs.io/en/latest/), and